erindatkinson/slack-emojinator/README.md

 * Find the various calls to `info`.
   * In the payload of one of them will be the token, copy the value of the token and add to your `.env` file.
   * Scroll to `Request-Headers`, copy the value of "Cookie,"and add to your `.env` file.
+    * You can also "copy request as curl and copy the string after `-b`

 ```bash
 cp .env.example .env